LEED Green Rater

 Step three: Pass the Green Rater exam

 Candidates may register for the exam through your usgbc.org account.
+The exam fee is $250 (per exam appointment).
 Note: you will only be able to register for the exam after completing all of the eligibility requirements.
+Access the candidate handbook to prepare for the exam.

 Upon passing the exam, candidates will be recognized with a Green Rater in Training status.